micropython/micropython/docs/drivers.rst

 its easy to copy them all onto the filesystem.
 However, if you don't have enough space simply copy things over as they are needed.

-- The Adafruit bundles are available `on GitHub <https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases>`_.
+- The Adafruit bundles are available on GitHub: <https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases>.

-- Documentation for each library is available `here <https://circuitpython.readthedocs.io/projects/bundle/en/latest/>`_.
+- Documentation for each library is available here: <https://circuitpython.readthedocs.io/projects/bundle/en/latest/>.

 CircuitPython Community Bundle